meyassu/quaker/README.md

 ## Visualizations

 ### Spatiotemporal Distribution of Earthquakes
 The spatial distribution of earthquakes is concentrated most around the Ring of Fire, a seismically active area encircling the Pacific Ocean, and Oceania.
 The data reflects a weak positive variance between earthquake frequency and time.
 These visualizations are interactive; users can change the year being displayed and the lower bound on magnitude.
-Below are screenshots from the Qlik Sense Platform.

-To access the visualizations and the associated stories directly on your local machine, see the [Instructions](#instructions) section.
+To access the visualizations and the associated stories directly on your local machine, see the next section.

+#### Instructions

+#### Visualization Snapshots
+Below are some snapshots of the visualizations from the Qlik Sense Platform.
 ![spatiotemporal-visualization-1987](https://github.com/meyassu/quaker/raw/main/documentation/img/earthquake_st_distribution.png?raw=true)
 Global spatial distribution of earthquakes with magnitude > 6 on Richter scale in 1987.<br><br>